 Dear Mr. Electrician: Tell me how to ground an outlet.

 Answer: Learning how to ground an outlet depends a lot on your wiring methods.
-For instance plastic outlet boxes have different grounding requirements than metal outlet boxes.
+For instance, plastic outlet boxes have different grounding requirements than metal outlet boxes.

 HOW TO GROUND AN OUTLET WITH NON-METALLIC CABLE

-The uninsulated equipment grounding conductor inside of Type NM-B non-metallic cable (Romex) must be connected to the grounding terminal bar at the power source such as the main electrical panel.
+The uninsulated equipment grounding conductor inside of Type NM-B Non-Metallic Cable (Romex) must be connected to the grounding terminal bar at the power source such as the main electrical panel.

 Crimp sleeves are used by many electricians when working on new installations to connect all of the equipment grounding conductors together along with a pigtail.
 When installed properly the crimps are a very good ground connection.

-Wires should be twisted tightly together before crimping.
+Wires must be twisted tightly together before crimping.
 I use my Klein Linesman Pliers with the built-in crimping notch to make good solid crimps and I don’t need to carry an extra tool.

-There is no requirement to attach a ground wire to a non-metallic electrical box.
+No code requirements exist to attach a ground wire to a non-metallic electrical box.
 Only metal boxes need to be grounded.
-However the grounding wires should not be cut back so that they are difficult to work with.
+However, the grounding wires in a plastic outlet or switch box should not be cut back so short that they are difficult to work with.